-Coming Spring 2021: BU Wheelock’s New Undergraduate Major
+BU Wheelock’s New Undergraduate Major: Coming Fall 2021

 The BU Wheelock undergraduate curriculum emphasizes:

-- High-impact, thematic, teaching-approaches to study complex real-world challenges such as climate change, systemic racism, or global interconnectedness
+- High-impact approaches to studying real-world challenges such as climate change, systemic racism, or our global community

 - Discovery and understanding of one’s personal role and power in advancing diversity, equity, and inclusion

-- Exploration of professions that change lives through rotating field-based experiences in the greater Boston area including schools, hospitals, mental health agencies, legal systems, and justice-based community organizations
+- Rotating field-based experiences in the greater Boston area in settings that include schools, hospitals, mental health agencies, legal systems, and justice-based community organizations

-- Research for community impact at a Boston-based, health organization, neighborhood, museum, or other community organization
+- Research at a Boston-based health organization, neighborhood, museum, or other community organization

 - In 2018, the School of Education (SED) at Boston University merged with Wheelock College to become the Wheelock College of Education & Human Development.